|Fellowships using this decklist|

 Odds: 0% – 0% – 0% more

 I'm officially calling this, to my own surprise, a legitimate ONE DECK.
-It's cleared, rather handily, the entire Nightmare Reduced Quest Gauntlet, and only took more than 5 tries for a single quest on the list (NM Return to Mirkwood) [props to Seastan for the curation of that list], as well as a handful of other odd quests here and there.
-See the Quest Logs for more details.
-I suspect there isn't a quest this deck can't handle.
+It's cleared, rather handily, the entire Nightmare Reduced Quest Gauntlet, and only took more than 5 tries for a single quest on the list (NM Return to Mirkwood) [props to Seastan for the curation of that list] (giving it a Power Deck Score of 0.94).
+It's also been thrown against a handful of other quests here and there.
+See the Quest Logs for more details, which I add to periodically.
+I suspect that there isn't a quest this deck can't handle, but happy to hear suggestions for other quests that it should be thrown against.

 - Denethor - Resource Acceleration, Defense, Encounter Deck Control (once Thorongil'ed)